-Patricia Figueroa Curator, Iberian and Latin American Collections.
+Patricia Figueroa Curator of Iberian and Latin American Collections.

-Holly Snyder Curator, American Historical Collections.
-Spcializations: Anglophone Caribbean, Scholarly Resource Librarian.
+Holly Snyder Curator of American Historical Collections.
+Spcializations: Anglophone Caribbean, scholarly resources.

-Christopher Neill Associate Professor of Ecology and Evolutionary Biology (MBL), Phyllis and Charles M. Rosenthal Director of the Brown-Marine Biological Laboratory Partnership.
-Specializations: water and elements cycles in the tropical forests of the Amazon.
+Christopher Neil Associate Professor of Ecology and Evolutionary Biology (MBL).
+Phyllis and Charles M. Rosenthal Director of the Brown-Marine Biological Laboratory Partnership.
+Specializations: Water and elements cycles in the tropical forests of the Amazon.

-Richard Snyder Professor of Political Science; Director, Center for Latin American and Caribbean Studies.
-Specializations: Comparative politics & political economy; government and politics of Latin America, especially Mexico.
+Richard Snyder Professor of Political Science.
+Director, Center for Latin American and Caribbean Studies.
+Specializations: Comparative politics and political economy, government and politics of Latin America, especially Mexico.

 Rebecca Weitz-Shapiro Stanley J. Bernstein '65 P '02 Assistant Professor of Political Science.
-Machine politics in Latin America.
+Specializations: Machine politics in Latin America.

 Onésimo Almeida Professor of Portuguese and Brazilian Studies.
 Specializations: Portuguese and Brazilian intellectual history.

-L. Simas-Almeida Senior Lecturer in Portuguese & Brazilian Studies.
-Specializations: Portuguese language and literature; Luso-African literature.
+Leonor Simas-Almeida Senior Lecturer in Portuguese and Brazilian Studies.
+Specializations: Portuguese language and literature, Luso-African literature.

 Luiz Valente Professor of Portuguese and Brazilian Studies and Comparative Literature.
-Speciliazations: 19th and 20th-century Brazilian literature and intellectual history; Comparative literature; Literature of the Americas. .
+Specializations: 19th and 20th century Brazilian literature and intellectual history, comparative literature, literature of the Americas.

-Nelson Vieira University Professor of Portuguese and Brazilian Studies and Professor of Judaic Studies, Professor of Portuguese and Brazilian Studies, Professor of Judaic Studies, Chair of Portuguese and Brazilian Studies.
-Specializations: Modern Brazilian lit.; 19th century novel of Brazil; Women writers from Brazil; Jewish-Brazilian narratives.
+Nelson Vieira University Professor of Portuguese and Brazilian Studies.
+Professor of Judaic Studies.
+Chair of Portuguese and Brazilian Studies.
+Specializations: Modern Brazilian literature, 19th century novels of Brazil, women writers from Brazil, Jewish-Brazilian narratives.

 Thomas Lewis Associate Professor of Religious Studies.
 Specilizations: Liberation theology in Latin America.

-David Lindstrom Professor of Sociology, Chair of Socilogy.
-Specializations: Demography, migration, reproductive change; Latin America (Mexico and Guatemala) and Africa.
+David Lindstrom Professor of Sociology.
+Chair of Sociology.
+Specializations: Demography, migration, reproductive change, Latin America (Mexico and Guatemala), Africa.

 Andrew Schrank Olive C. Watson Professor of Sociology and International Studies.
-Specializations: Comparative Sociology: Political, Economic, and Historical.
+Specializations: Comparative sociology - political, economic, historical.

-Leah VanWey Associate Professor of Sociology, Senior Deputy Director (Research) of the Institute at Brown for Environment & Society.
-Specializations: Migration & household livelihoods in developing countries, Community economic development in Oaxaca, Mexico.
+Leah VanWey Associate Professor of Sociology.
+Senior Deputy Director (Research) of the Institute at Brown for Environment and Society.
+Specializations: Migration and household livelihoods in developing countries, community economic development in Oaxaca, Mexico.

-Patricia Ybarra Associate Professor of Theatre Arts & Performance Studies.
-Specializations: Theatre historiography of the Americas; Theatre, nationalism and American identities in North America.
+Patricia Ybarra Associate Professor of Theatre Arts and Performance Studies.
+Specializations: Theatre historiography of the Americas, theatre, nationalism, and American identities in North America.

-Cesario Bianchi Associate Professor of Surgery (Rhode Island Hospital Cardiothoracic Research) and CAPES Visiting Professor (Federal University of Goias, Brazil).
-He provides research training for medical students (Santa Casa de Sao Paulo) and studies the effects of Brazilian natural products on heart diseases.
+Cesario Bianchi Associate Professor of Surgery (Rhode Island Hospital Cardiothoracic Research).
+CAPES Visiting Professor (Federal University of Goias, Brazil).
+Specializations: Research training for medical students (Santa Casa de Sao Paulo), effects of Brazilian natural products on heart diseases.

 Joseph Bliss Associate Professor of Pediatrics.
 Specializations: Health care in Guatemala.